victimsnino/ReactivePlusPlus/Readme.md

 ReactivePlusPlus is [ReactiveX](https://reactivex.io/) library for C++ language inspired by "official implementation" ([RxCpp](https://github.com/ReactiveX/RxCpp))

+Main advantages of ReactivePlusPlus are that it is written in Modern C++ with Performance and Usage in mind.
+As a result it is fast, readable, easy to use and well-documented.

 ## What about existing Reactive Extension libraries for C++?

 Reactive programming is excelent programming paradigm and approach for creation of multi-threading and real-time programs which reacts on some events.
 Unfortunately, there is only one stable and fully-implemented library at the moment of creation of ReactivePlusPlus - [RxCpp](https://github.com/ReactiveX/RxCpp).